Nova Scotia declares a Provincial State of Emergency - as of March 22, 2020 -EXTENDED TO JUNE 14, 2020

-On 22 March, the Province of Nova Scotia declared a state of emergency to help contain the spread of COVID-19.
-The state of emergency will be in effect for 14 days and may be renewed.
-The emergency order is valid until noon on 5 April 2020.
+On 22 March 2020, the Province of Nova Scotia declared a state of emergency to help contain the spread of COVID-19.
+The state of emergency has been extended until noon on 31 May 2020.

 - Declaration of Provincial State of Emergency (PDF 42 KB)

-- Direction of the Minister under a Declared State of Emergency (PDF 91 KB)
+- Direction of Minister under a Declared State of Emergency (PDF 41 KB)